Full-Stack-Boot-Camp/Code-Quiz/README.md

 </div>

-## Visuals

-This is a gif video demonstration of my Coding Quiz.
-The first visual displays the main page that appears when the web application URL is deployed.
-The next visual shows how a question page appears within the quiz.
-The third visual displays the finished page, which allows the quiz-taker to input their initials and save their score to the Leaderboard.
-Please note that if you run out of time BEFORE ALL QUESTIONS ARE ANSWERED, a different page will display that says "Better luck next time!"
-You will NOT be able to enter your initials and submit your score to the Leaderboard if time runs out before all questions are answered.

 ## Description

 In this Challenge, I implement what I have learned in class about Web APIs in order to create a timed coding quiz with multiple-choice questions.
 Given that it is likely I will be asked in the future to complete a coding assessment - perhaps as part of an interview process - it is important to become familiar with these tests.
 I have utilized JavaScript and Web APIs to create the interactive features of the quiz, including the questions and answers, the timer, and the high scores.
 I have utilized HTML and CSS to create a clean, polished, and responsive user interface.
 I have based my multiple-choice questions on JavaScript information I have learned in the boot camp.